CryptoHiveNet/crypto-web/README.md

 We will then use a regular merge command to move changes from the development branch to the demo branch, and similarly from the demo to the production branch.

 ## Unit Tests
-We will use Jest for unit testing.
+We will use jest and react test library for unit testing.
 All test files will be located alongside their corresponding files, enabling us to easily update or develop tests when new features are added to specific components.

-Additionally, we have a __tests__ directory within the src directory for cases where separate test organization is necessary.
+Additionally, we have a __tests__ and __mocks__ directories within the src directory for cases where separate test organization are necessary.

+Please always write proper unit tests for your changes to catch everything.
+Writing enough unit tests show how much you are profession.
+Don't forget to run your tests manually to make sure everything is working correctly.
+Also after sending changes on the remote branch and making a MR you need to make sure all automatic tests have passed.

+Your changes must'nt make any issues on other tests.
+In case of having error in other changes you need to make sure your changes are correct and 100 percent in the right path and then you have to talk with the developers to solve the issue.

+When you are going to write a unit test always thing about making an isolation environment for the component/functionality you are going to implement.

 ## E2E Tests
 For end-to-end (E2E) testing, we will use Cypress.
 E2E tests will be implemented upon the completion of each part of the application.
 Once the E2E tests are finalized, the feature will be committed to the remote branch, ready to be squash merged into the development branch.

+Writing E2E tests is not necessary for all developers and will be done by the team leader on demo branch.
+However if you thing you need to write some E2E tests for specific components you are welcome to do it.
+Also if there are some situations where should be considered, Please let the other knows that as a comment in the MR. Also it should be logged in the issue comment part.

 ## Docker
 Please ensure that Docker is installed and running on your machine.
 To install the Docker image, you just need to run the following command: